Shaheen-AlQaraghuli/TwitterAPI/README.md

 Body:
 - name: string (required)

-name is the username for the twitter account.
+name is the username for the twitter account, from which the tweets will be retrieved..
 The response is an image for the graph figure in base64 format.
-Example:
+Request example:
 ```
 {
-  "name": "user_twitter_username"
+  "name": "john_doe"
 }
 ```